ASML Logo

 The ASML logo is designed in a minimalist style to emphasize the company’s modernity and innovation.
 It consists of two parts: an abstract pattern and a brief inscription, which, until 1988, was an abbreviation for Advanced Semiconductor Materials Lithography before becoming the official brand name.

-The graphic symbol looks like a diamond composed of four blocks of short lines.
-They are separated by white negative space in the shape of a cross, with a small letter “X” in the center.
+The graphic symbol resembles a diamond composed of four short-line blocks.
+They are separated by white negative space shaped like a cross, with a small letter “X” in the center.
 This “X” has no particular meaning; it is simply two crossed lines.

 The large diamond is a stylized representation of a microchip, aligning with ASML’s primary mission of producing photolithography machines used in chip manufacturing.
-Their technology enables printing tiny patterns on silicon wafers with precise shape and size control.
+Their technology enables printing tiny patterns on silicon wafers with precise control over shape and size.
 The emblem mimics the intricate design of an integrated circuit, perfectly reflecting the company’s field of activity.

 Next to the striped diamond is the word “ASML,” written in a custom font with short, sharp serifs.
 Each letter has its specific characteristic: